kennywall/import-test/_posts/2012-02-15--local-geo-landscape-roundup--february-15th-2012.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>The best of the blog posts and tweets from Localeze, Acxiom, InfoGroup, Verizon, YPG.com, Yahoo GeoPlanet, Foursquare, Facebook, Google Places, Google Mobile Ads, Google Geo, Simple Geo, Factual, Yelp, Fwix, Infochimps, PlacesIQ, HyperPublic and Placecast for the week.
+{% include JB/setup %}The best of the blog posts and tweets from Localeze, Acxiom, InfoGroup, Verizon, YPG.com, Yahoo GeoPlanet, Foursquare, Facebook, Google Places, Google Mobile Ads, Google Geo, Simple Geo, Factual, Yelp, Fwix, Infochimps, PlacesIQ, HyperPublic and Placecast for the week.
 In an effort to keep track of whats going on in the local and geo landscape I track on all of the tweets and blog posts from these providers.
 From the&nbsp;Foursquare&nbsp;Blog

 Quick Tip: Finding last minute flowers, treats, and date night spots!&nbsp;- (02/14/2012) - Explore on your phoneto find the nearest chocolates, flowers, or cupcakes on the way to your date tonight.
 (Try searching cozy, romantic, or delicious if youre still looking for a place to go! ) Good luck!